Sylvester Stallone shows his body more muscular than ever in an old photo of Rocky

-With so many action movies behind us we are used to seeing Sylvester Stallone in very good physical shape, especially at the beginning of his career in the 70s and 80s when his thin complexion and good musculature – a result of his strong body work in films such as Rocky- they made him one of the stars with the most dazzling physique of those years.
+With so many action movies behind us we are used to seeing Sylvester Stallone in very good physical shape, especially in the early days of his career in the 70s and 80s when his thin complexion and good muscles – a result of his strong body work in films such as Rocky- they made him one of the stars with the most dazzling physique of those years.

 GUIDE | The steps you have to follow to be able to see an Instagram post not available due to your privacy preferences